tmscarla/k-means-parallel/README.md

 This is an implementation of K-means, an unsupervised learning algorithm, exploiting a shared memory multiprocessing programming (OpenMP) and a message-passing protocol that allows the communication among nodes (MPI).

 ## Goal
 Our goal is to maximize the performance, thus minimize the execution time of the algorithm.
+In this case our hyperparameters are:
+- number of processors (MPI)
+- number of threads considered in the parallel region (OpenMP) Best performance strongly depends on computers specifics.

 ## Dataset
 The first line of the dataset must contain the values of the initial paramenters, with the following order: